domingosdeeulariadumba/Time_Series-_Analysis_Tools/README.md

             Evaluates multiple forecasting models and displays their performance metrics.
         7. split_data(df, train_proportion = 0.8):
             Splits a DataFrame into training and testing sets.

+HOW TO IMPORT THESE FUNCTIONS?

+        All Functions: from time_series.ts_tools import *
+        Some Functions: from time_series.ts_tools import show_seasonal, show_periodogram